Tom-Ainsworth/tu_du_/README.md

 ## Data Model

 A local JSON file was used to hold the lists.
 I went through a few iterations before landing on the current design.
 I haven't used separate JSON files before, and it was something that I wanted to implement on my previous project [Sorting Hat Quiz](https://github.com/Tom-Ainsworth/sorting-hat-quiz).
 I first thought of using a Google Sheet to hold the data, however as mentioned in the Initial Concept section, I was brand new to using JSON, and therefore opted to challenge myself.
-The current version makes use of a nested dictionary within the "Lists" list within the lists.json file.
-The keys are the list names, and their values are a nested list of tasks or Tu-Du's.
+The current version makes use of a nested dictionary within the "Lists" list within `lists.json` The keys are the list names, and their values are a nested list of tasks or Tu-Du's.
 This made it easy to access the data, and meant that the object never gets too deep.

 ## Technologies Used